KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 The unity is already present.
 Only the **veil of form** conceals it.

-This echoes the ancient Upanishadic truth:
+This resonates with the ancient Upanishadic insight:

 > *Tat Tvam Asi* — *Thou art That*.